Countly/countly-sdk-documentation/android/current.md

 <pre><code class="java">Countly.sharedInstance().crashes().addCrashBreadcrumb(String record) </code></pre>
 <h2>Logging handled exceptions</h2>
 <p>
-  <span style="font-weight:400">You might catch an exception or similar error during your app’s runtime.</span>
+  <span style="font-weight: 400;">You might catch an exception or similar error during your app’s runtime.</span>
 </p>
 <p>
-  <span style="font-weight:400">You may also log these handled exceptions to monitor how and when they are happening with the following command:</span>
+  <span style="font-weight: 400;">You may also log these handled exceptions to monitor how and when they are happening with the following command:</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().crashes().recordHandledException(Exception exception);</code></pre>
 <p>
-  <span style="font-weight:400">If you have handled an exception and it turns out to be fatal to your app, you may use this call:</span>
+  <span style="font-weight: 400;">If you have handled an exception and it turns out to be fatal to your app, you may use this call:</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().crashes().recordUnhandledException(Exception exception);</code></pre>
 <h2>Recording all threads</h2>